solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The pipeline run canvas is displayed, with activities list in the graph and in a list for in the Activity runs panel.](media/ex02-monitoring-pipeline-runs-details.png "Pipeline run details")

-5. To get a better understanding of the types of information, you can get from the monitoring capabilities, let us explore what information is available for each of the activities in the Activity runs list.
+5. To get a better understanding of the types of information you can get from the monitoring capabilities, let us explore what information is available for each of the activities in the Activity runs list.
 Start by hovering your mouse cursor over the **Import Customer dimension** activity and select the **Output** icon that appears.

    ![The output icon is highlighted on the Import Customer dimension activity row.](media/ex02-monitoring-copy-activity-output.png "Copy activity output")